HanaDigital/grev/README.md

 ## Features

--   View the download count of the latest release.
--   View the total download count of all release.
+-   View the total download count of all releases.
 -   View the download count of every individual release.
+-   Bookmark most visited repositories.
--   Cache recently visited repositories for ease of use.
+-   List all repositories of the owner.

 ## How to use

 -   Goto https://hanadigital.github.io/grev/.
--   Paste the URL of the repository you want to view in any of the following formats:
+-   Search for repositories or owners in any of the following formats
     -   `https://github.com/username/repo`
     -   `github.com/username/repo`
     -   `username/repo`
+    -   `username`

 ## Bug report